Have you lived in Alaska several months

 Visitors, are you here specifically to see the aurora?

-WE SEE IT SEVERAL TIMES PER WEEK from North Pole, Alaska!
+WE SEE IT SEVERAL TIMES PER WEEK from North Pole, Alaska! (first week of August to last week of April)

 Green does not mean aurora, it means a likelihood of aurora.
 See legend.